pluralsight/guides/in-review/java-and-j2ee/scalable-analytics-in-plain-java-with-keen-io-and-spring-boot/article.md

 }
 ```
 This is an empty dashboard right now.
 We are just extending a UI component, `VerticalLayout` and marking the class with the `@SpringComponent` annotation to allow Spring to manage this class.
 The `@Scope("prototype")` tells Spring to create a new instance of this class any time we inject a bean of this type.

 Also note how we defined the `init` method by marking it with the `@PostConstruct` annotation.
 Spring will call this method after creating the instance.
-But let’s not worry too much about all this (you can find tons of good tutorials and documentation about Spring on the web) and let’s add some Keen charts to the dashboard!
+But let’s not worry too much about definitions and instantiation; you can find dozens of good tutorials and documentation about Spring on the web.
+Instead, let’s add some Keen charts to the dashboard!

 You need to define a query per each chart.
 How do you do this?
 Super-easy:
 ```